 Between them the Directors have a wealth of senior management, entrepreneurial and board level experience as well as specific legal, banking, accounting and financial skills.
 The Board recognises that it currently has limited diversityand has taken steps to ensure that this consideration will form a part of any future recruitment.

 Furthermore, the Board operates in conjunction with an experienced senior management team that complement the Board’s skill set at all times.
-The Company's operating committee which comprises the two Executive Directors, the Chief Operating Officer (Antonio Esposito), the Chief Financial Officer (Duncan Nealey), the Chief Technical Officer (Phil Scalzo) and the Head of Manufacturing (Ron Cella).
+The Company's operating committee which comprises the two Executive Directors, the Chief Financial Officer (Duncan Nealey), the Chief Technical Officer (Phil Scalzo) and the Head of Manufacturing (Ron Cella).

 The biographical profiles of these individuals can be found using the following link: